Sanjana190/VoiceEnabled_AIRemote/README.md

 ## 🙏 Acknowledgements

 Special thanks to the open-source libraries that made this possible.
-Built with ❤️ by Kaushal Sambanna.
+Built by Kaushal Sambanna and Sanjana Jhansi

 ---